tlskillman/StarGateVR/README.md

 This public project page shares visualizations and documentation related to the StarGateVR experience.
 Source code and application builds are currently private.

 👓 Highlights:
-- Demostrated visualization of
+- Demonstrated visualization of:
-- - SDSS-based galaxies in 3D redshift space
+    - SDSS-based galaxies in 3D redshift space
-- - Gaia DR3 star data with true positions and colors
+    - Gaia DR3 star data with true positions and colors
 - Supports native Quest 3 rendering with optimized GPU pipelines

 📬 For more information, contact: tskillman@immsci.com or see: www.immsci.com/stargatevr